Arizona State Star Remains Unlikely to Play vs Iowa State

 DL Prince Dorbah, OL Joey Su'a

-Dorbah is a strong possibility to play once again after being upgraded from doubtful to questionable this time a week ago.
-The edge rusher has been on and off the injury report in recent weeks, but it truly feels as if the star is seeking to push through whatever is ailing him.
+Dorbah's status was upgraded from doubtful to questionable last week, but he exited the Houston game as well after being on the injury report on and off this season.
+It certainly appears as if Dorbah will attempt to give it a go if possible, further backing up an already strong edge rushing group.

 Arizona State is set to face Iowa State at 10 A.M.
-AZT on Saturday morning, with the game being broadcast on TNT.
+AZT on Saturday morning from Jack Trice Stadium in Ames, Iowa.

 Read more on why the Arizona State men's basketball team will exceed expectations in the 2025-26 season here, and on why the 2025 football team is at a crossroads following a loss to Houston here.